 In this article, I introduce an application called VirtualMotionCapture.

-VirtualMotionCapture is the application to control 3D model in VRM format by VR devices and I recommend it especially for those who want to become Vtuber.tuber.
+VirtualMotionCapture is an application to control a 3D model in VRM format by VR devices, and I recommend it especially for those who want to become ‘Vtuber’.

-This time, I explain how to become Vtuber by VirtualMotionCapture and the STYLY scene.
+This time, I explain how to become a Vtuber with VirtualMotionCapture and the space generated by STYLY.

 - 1 Introduction and preparation

 - 3 Download VirtualMotionCapture

 - 5 The setting for Camera, Lip Sync and Trackers

 - 6 Calibration

 - 7 How to become Vtuber with STYLY’s space